 Next, head to Cedar Falls Downtown District and check out Hatchlings & Hens and find one-of-a-kind locally-made goods, vintage finds, the perfect gift and painted furniture.
 Or, get creative in their make-and -take craft studio.

 It should be getting close to lunchtime and the Cedar Falls Downtown District has a great selection of locally owned restaurants.
 After your homemade lunch, visit Little Prairie Girl, a self-described “Found and Rescued Home Goods & Clothing” shop.
 Your next stop might be Miss Wonderful.
 They carry an eclectic mix of mid-century modern furniture, housewares, lighting, clothing and accessories.

 After checking into the historic, boutique-like Black Hawk Hotel, the oldest continuously-operating hotel site in Iowa, wander along Main Street until you find a place you might like to dine.
 Whether elegant or casual, downtown offers the dining experience you want.
 Relax with a drink and visit with friends or make some new ones.
 And don't forget a little nightlife as you wrap up your first day in Cedar Falls!

 Good morning.
-Farm Shed, connected through the lobby of The Black Hawk Hotel, offers a variety of breakfast options for hotel guests.
+Carter House Market, connected through the lobby of The Black Hawk Hotel, offers a variety of breakfast options for hotel guests.
 Or, step across the street to the Cup of Joe or a few blocks away to Cottonwood Canyon The House for coffee and pastries.

 On your way home, stop by Union Station (3605 N. Union Rd).
 Their shop has shelf after shelf of antiques and vintage items.
 They have no online listing, but they are open most days, 10:00 am until 5:00 pm.
 The owner also suggested you call ahead at 319-266-3315.

 You may want to plan your visit in March.
-Funky Junk-a-Loo takes place at the Five Sullivan Brothers Convention Center March 21 and 22.
-And the UNI-Dome will host Antique Spectacular Vintage Market March 20-22.
+Funky Junk-a-Loo takes place at the Five Sullivan Brothers Convention Center.

 Visit our Trip Planner and learn to create an itinerary of your own using the Travel Pack.
 Have questions or need assistance?
 Just Contact Us at 319-268-4266.
 We'd be happy to help!